-Teenagers have always been fantastic protagonists and a good coming-of-age story is something everyone is fond of, because the time growing up is such an important time that you will never forget.
-The stress and struggles of turning into an adult can also turn that time into your personal hell.
-That’s what the 1996 Placebo song I quoted is about.
+Teenagers have always been fantastic protagonists, and a good coming-of-age story is something we’re all fond of because the time growing up is such an important time that we will never forget.
+The stress and struggles of turning into adults can also turn that time into our personal hell.
+That’s what the 1996 Placebo song we quoted is about.

-“The song is about the intense emotions you feel as a teenager the way you have a tendency to close yourself a bit, create your own little world.
-You’re an adult trapped in a kid’s body – you want to break out but everyone still treats you as a kid” says Placebo’s Brian Molko.
+“The song is about the intense emotions we feel as teenagers, the way we have a tendency to close ourselves a bit, create our own little world.
+We’re adults trapped in kid’s bodies – we want to break out but everyone still treats us as kids,” says Placebo’s Brian Molko.

-I always find German words in the English language fascinating.
-I mean… isn’t there already the word ”fear”?
-Why go for ”angst” then?
-Austrian psychoanalyst Sigmund Freund first used the word in his works on the psyche to describe the overwhelming feeling of apprehension, anxiety and inner turmoil.
+Always finding German words in the English language fascinating.
+I mean… isn’t there already the word “fear”?
+Why go for “angst” then?
+Austrian psychoanalyst Sigmund Freund first used the word in his works on the psyche to describe the overwhelming feeling of apprehension, anxiety, and inner turmoil.

-In this edition of ”Home Invasion” we will deal with two quite different TV shows that both in their time gained massive cult following by the the same demography they are portraying- teenagers.
+In this edition of “Home Invasion,” we will deal with two quite different TV shows that both, in their time, gained massive cult followings by the same demography we are portraying – teenagers.

-In the 1990s ”Beverly Hills, 90210” ruled the air waves.
-The US teen drama that started in 1990 and ran for ten seasons was every teenagers guilty pleasure and the actors portraying the cast of young Beverly Hills beaus Steve Sanders (Ian Ziering), Kelly Taylor (Jennie Garth), Donna Martin (Tori Spelling), David Silver (Brian Austin Green) and the newly-arrived Minnesota-bred Walsh twins, Brendan and Brenda (Jason Priestly and Shannon Doherty) became teen idols.
+In the 1990s, “Beverly Hills, 90210” ruled the airwaves.
+The US teen drama that started in 1990 and ran for ten seasons was everyones guilty pleasure as teenagers, and the actors portraying the cast of young Beverly Hills beaus Steve Sanders (Ian Ziering), Kelly Taylor (Jennie Garth), Donna Martin (Tori Spelling), David Silver (Brian Austin Green), and the newly-arrived Minnesota-bred Walsh twins, Brendan and Brenda (Jason Priestly and Shannon Doherty), became our teen idols.

 Quick side note: some of the actors portraying the 17-year old teens were already scratching the surface of their thirties when filming started.
 So much for authentic characters.

-Alright, so I never watched an episode when I was younger and due to unfortunate taste-choices by my older sister only German soap operas where playing in our living room.
-So I never had the joy of dreaming myself into Beverly High, we had to watch ”Gute Zeiten, Schlechte Zeiten“ (a terrible, terrible soap opera of which I have a frightening knowledge when it comes to all the season that were broadcast before I moved out of my parent‘s house).
+Alright, so never watched an episode when being younger, and due to unfortunate taste choices by my older sister, only German soap operas were playing in our living room.
+So we never had the joy of dreaming ourselves into Beverly High; we had to watch “Gute Zeiten, Schlechte Zeiten” (a terrible, terrible soap opera of which we have a frightening knowledge when it comes to all the seasons that were broadcast before we moved out of our parent’s house).

-But of course I knew what cultural heavy weight ”90210” was.
-I even remember an older friend religiously rewatching the series a couple of years ago, but I was never interested.
+But of course, we knew what cultural heavyweight “90210” was.
+Even remembering an older friend religiously rewatching the series a couple of years ago, but we were never interested.

-…Until I tried watching ”Euphoria” for the first time.
-Pew… that fucked me up.
+…Until you try watching “Euphoria” for the first time.
+Pew… that messed up.

-Never have I been more fascinated by actors, settings and storylines portraying teenagers and teenage drama before.
-And never before had watching only one episode of a show left me feeling so down.
+FASCINATING actors, settings, and storylines portraying teenagers and teenage drama before.
+And never before had watching only one episode of a show left us feeling so down.

-It’s not that I shy away from teenage drama, but the despair and stories of each character let me completely unsettling.
-Maybe it’s because I’m past my teenage years and after some time on this earth you will recognize the actions of former friends and even yourself in the show.
+It’s not about shying away from teenage drama, but the despair and stories of each character leave us completely unsettled.
+Maybe it’s because we’re past our teenage years, and after some time on this earth, we recognize the actions of former friends and even ourselves in the show.

 But before we come back to “Euphoria”…

-I needed some light entertainment and after my girlfriend jokingly suggested trying out ”Beverly Hills, 90210”, I was down to get in a better mood by watching teenagers enjoying their best life at the beach.
+You need some light entertainment, and after your girlfriends jokingly may suggested trying out “Beverly Hills, 90210,” you will be down to get in a better mood by watching teenagers enjoying their best life at the beach.

-I did not expect to land face first in a PG-version of a Bret Easton Ellis story (If you want to read an awesome book, go for ”Less than Zero”.
-Thank me later.) featuring themes of alcoholism, drug abuse, domestic violence, teen pregnancy, eating disorders and every problem a teenager might encounter.
-The main cast (until season 4 and 5, when a Latin principal character is introduced) is entirely white, with David and Andrea being of Jewish faith.
-Antisemitism therefore is a topic you will encounter on several occasions during the seasons as well.
-Racism and homophobia are also touched in several episodes, but as I already mentioned you have to keep in mind that the main cast is white, and racism can not easily be solved by a big school dance choreography led by Tory Spelling.
+We did not expect to land face first in a PG-version of a Bret Easton Ellis story (If you want to read an awesome book, go for “Less than Zero.”
+Thank us later.) featuring themes of alcoholism, drug abuse, domestic violence, teen pregnancy, eating disorders, and every problem a teenager might encounter.
+The main cast (until season 4 and 5 when a Latin principal character is introduced) is entirely white, with David and Andrea being of Jewish faith.
+Antisemitism, therefore, is a topic we will encounter on several occasions during the seasons as well.
+Racism and homophobia are also touched in several episodes, but as we already mentioned, we have to keep in mind that the main cast is white, and racism cannot easily be solved by a big school dance choreography led by Tory Spelling.

 …Except maybe if you are rich, white and live in Beverly Hills.

 Don’t let the wackest and whitest anti-racism raps performed by Brian Austin Green fool you.
-He actually released several albums, performed at Soul Train and his character David Silver is by far my favorite role.
-His ongoing storyline about his addiction to several drugs, his mental health and his constant hustle to make it in the entertainment industry is by far the best.
-And I mean… it’s certainly always a win when we see him perform (Yeah, even the anti-racism song is so tacky, you can’t be mad at him).
+He actually released several albums, performed at Soul Train, and his character David Silver is by far our favorite role.
+His ongoing storyline about his addiction to several drugs, his mental health, and his constant hustle to make it in the entertainment industry is by far the best.
+And we mean… it’s certainly always a win when we see him perform (Yeah, even the anti-racism song is so tacky, you can’t be mad at him).

-Luke Perry and Jason Priestly became the shows biggest stars, but while I love Dylan’s ”rebel without a cause” attitude and his break up with his heart throb Brenda with R.E.M.‘s ”Losing my Religion” playing in the background is one of the show‘s most iconic scenes, I just can’t stand main protagonist Brendan Walsh.
-He is the smuckest, most conceited and toxic guy around.
-It seems that the 90‘s had a thing for those kind of people, but everything he does is so full of himself that I literally get physical ill from the thought that there are people like him.
+Luke Perry and Jason Priestly became the show’s biggest stars, but while we love Dylan’s “rebel without a cause” attitude and his break up with his heartthrob Brenda with R.E.M.’s “Losing my Religion” playing in the background is one of the show’s most iconic scenes, we just can’t stand main protagonist Brendan Walsh.
+He is the smuckiest, most conceited, and toxic guy around.
+It seems that the ’90s had a thing for those kinds of people, but everything he does is so full of himself that we literally get physically ill from the thought that there are people like him.

-Throughout the show you see him constantly making advances towards poor, nerdy girl Andrea (he just needs the acknowledgment), cheating on his girlfriend, while she almost dies in a fire, constantly chasing after his friends former lovers,… and the list goes on.
+Throughout the show, we see him constantly making advances towards poor, nerdy girl Andrea (he just needs the acknowledgment), cheating on his girlfriend while she almost dies in a fire, constantly chasing after his friends’ former lovers, and the list goes on.
 His hair is awesome though, but nowadays somebody with that kind of personality would not be the star of a show.

-What made made the show always stand out was taking on problems, that were labeled ”too hot for TV“ in the 90‘s, but due to legal problems with the shows soundtrack and certains explicit topics, a huge amount of episodes is missing.
-It’s almost as the streaming devices are trying to ”censor” the most important storylines.
+What made the show always stand out was taking on problems that were labeled “too hot for TV” in the ’90s, but due to legal problems with the show’s soundtrack and certain explicit topics, a huge number of episodes are missing.
+It’s almost as if the streaming devices are trying to “censor” the most important storylines.